Skip to content

 How It Works

-1. Upload: When you upload your mini-app ZIP with externalRuntime declared, the platform automatically strips the runtime JS file from the ZIP to reduce its size.
+1. Upload: When you upload your mini-app ZIP with externalRuntime declared, the platform automatically strips the runtime JS from the ZIP and reduces its size.

-2. Download: When a user opens your mini-app, the platform injects the runtime JS from a locally cached copy.
-If the cached file is not available, the original bundled JS is used as a fallback.
+2. Download: When a user opens your mini-app, the platform injects the runtime JS from the local cache.
+If the file is not cached, the original JS inside your ZIP is used as a fallback.

 3. Shared cache: The runtime JS is downloaded once per device and shared across all mini-apps using the same runtime and version.